davetron5000/naildrivin5.com/_posts/2018-02-02-explicit-code-is-inclusive.md

 something Rubyists (or many functional programmers) value, instead favoring compactness or “elegance”.
 I believe senior developers undervalue explicit code that uses fewer features than it could.
 Compact code that uses many language, library, and framework features excludes people from understanding and contributing to it, and I believe this is a serious consideration when writing code.
-What better judge of a codebase's maintainable could there be than “fewest concepts needed to understand it”?
+What better judge of a codebase's maintainability could there be than “fewest concepts needed to understand it”?

 <!-- more -->